Cicada Control Netting

 Disposable plastic netting can prevent insects from laying their eggs in the twigs of small trees or shrubs.
-Choose from two grades of ¼" netting, a lighter weight, lower cost netting, and a heavier gauge netting for maximum strength.
+Please refer to Good Gardening and University of Kentucky Entomology for more information regarding the Cicada insect

 Like us on Facebook and receive a 5% discount on your next Cicada Netting order.

 - Cicada Netting is bundled and packaged in cartons.

 - Prices above do not include shipping and handling charges.